SAP SuccessFactors: Acquisitions

-Acquisition by SAP
+Merger

 On December 3, 2011, SAP and SuccessFactors announced that SAP's subsidiary, SAP America, Inc., had entered into a merger agreement with SuccessFactors to acquire all outstanding shares of its common stock.
 It was also announced that the firm would remain independent and be named "SuccessFactors, an SAP company", with a prerogative to make its own deals until the acquisition closed.

 The acquisition was completed on February 16, 2012.
 SAP and SuccessFactors have evolved a great deal over the past several years and they now have a new name and logo to share.
 Instead of “SuccessFactors, an SAP Company”, the company is now officially being called SAP SuccessFactors.

 Products

 In October 2013, the firm opened up its platform as part of the SAP Cloud Platform.
 Applications such as Accenture Audit & Compliance Tool and EnterpriseAlumni were showcased during the 2014 Annual SAP Conference, SAPPHIRE, both becoming SAP Pinnacle finalists as Application Development Partners Of The Year.

 In January 2022, SAP claimed SuccessFactors had 12,000 customers, with 191 million users in more than 200 countries.